Opposition turns up heat on Modi government with pan-India protests over Adani issue

-The Opposition on Monday stepped up its attack on the Modi government as Congress workers hit the streets across the nation to protest against the Adani Group, demanding either a Joint Parliamentary Committee or a Supreme Court-led probe into the allegations by Hindenburg Research.
+The Opposition on Monday stepped up its attack on the Modi government as Congress workers hit the streets across the nation to protest against the Adani Group, whose seven listed firms saw another sell-off that drove their market loss to over Rs 2.92 lakh crore in under two weeks, demanding either a Joint Parliamentary Committee or a Supreme Court-led probe into the allegations against the comglomerate by Hindenburg Research.

 Across the country, party workers protested outside SBI and LIC offices while in the Parliament, Opposition lawmakers stood with placards near the Gandhi statue, raising demands for a probe and discussion in the House.